Stuartlab-UCSC/clustermethods/README.md

 The current output consists of these silhouette scores and a list of samples that group together in each algorithm.

-The program is dependent on three homemade libraries: robust, kmedoids and hdbscan.
+The program is dependent on three homemade libraries: utils, kmedoids and hdbscan.
 These should be in the same github repo as the current program.

 The module python-sklearn can be installed on Ubuntu using apt-get; hdbscan, scipy and numpy can be pip installed.